Should you send us a message via the contact form, we promise to revert within 24 working hours.

 Computaris team had to build scripts for all types of data formats and testing scenarios.
 The tight deadline brought also significant challenges in terms of project management as there was no time for solution design documentation.
 This put an additional burden on the team who had to perform their tasks based only on detailed functional specifications and close monitoring of the designers.

 “You performed a miracle here, it was the smarter move we could have done to change the supplier on the last 100 meters”, stated our customer’s technical counterpart.
-Although the project included some technologies we were not familiar with, our team put great effort into delivering over 2,000 mandayswith a team of 8 to 12 people in only a few months.
+The 2,000-manday project was delivered with a team of 8 to 12 people in only a few months.